06 Jan Open a role play centre – Our story!

 Our first daughter regularly enjoyed emptying the kitchen cupboard of food and making a supermarket or shop.
 So when a friend mentioned about a soft play venue that had its own play supermarket, we dashed off to experience it.
 It was big and shiny, in a large industrial unit, crammed full of people with no spare tables and a 10 minute queue just to order food.
 It had a role play area, 2 soft play zones, a costume and toy shop and 4 staff permanently checking in people through the door.
 They must have been raking in the money we thought, yet, it was overcrowded, messy, with cheap plastic toys and the noise of it all was unbelievable.
 On the face of it, the play venue looked very successful yet we didn’t want to go back!
 We sat in the car, looked at each other and said how much better we could do what they had done.
 If life was a cartoon, the lightbulb would have appeared.

 Someone once said, “A dream without a plan is just a wish”.
 So we stopped dreaming and wrote a plan.
 And to kick it off we designed a brand image, not just a logo cobbled together from clipart but a professionally designed brand look.
-Because a great logo and associated branding is powerful and if it was easy to design a brand image then the world wouldn’t need brand and logo designers.
+Because a great logo and associated branding is powerful and if it was easy to design a great brand image yourself then the world wouldn’t need brand and logo designers!

 As for that very first play venue….we never did go back, and maybe we weren’t the only ones who felt that way…..
 Some years later, they announced very suddenly that it was closing.
 Just because a business looks big and busy, it doesn’t mean it’s a successful business.
-How many big name brands have you see close down recently?
+How many big name brands have you see close down?
 It’s the well run, efficient, high quality businesses that survive.

 Was it harder than you thought?